Ctrl-Shift-Alvin/astro-artistic/README.md

 1. Add the language to the `locales.config.ts` file in `/src/locales`.
 2. Create a new translation file (e.g., `fr.ts`) in the `/src/locales` directory.
 This file should export a default object with the translated strings.

-The website will remember the user's language choice using cookies, while the server will read those, and provide the correct language.
+The website will remember the user's language choice using a cookie, while the server will read those and provide the according strings.

+For formatting any types of data, use the utility in `/src/shared/dataParse.ts`.
+It provides different functions for formatting dates, times, datetimes, numbers and ages.

 ### Cookies